HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 _Figure 5.
 A [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html) created by the Coordination Platform_

 Figure 6 shows the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) created by the Coordination Platform when the GFE Coordination Requester calls the `gfe-retrieve` operation.
-In response to the `gre-retrieve` operation the provider (Practitioner or Organization).
+In response to the `$gre-retrieve` operation the provider (Practitioner or Organization).
 As part of the [GFE Submission and AEOB Workflow](gfe_submission_and_aeob_overview.html), this represents the GFE submitter (which can be changed before the submission if necessary).

 ![Figure 6.
 GFE Packet created by the Coordination Platform](GFE_Packet.png){:style="float: none;width: 600px;display: block;margin: auto;"}